Program Requirements and Opportunities

 The requirements in mathematics are designed to ensure that all students have a solid foundation in mathematical reasoning, both algebraic and analytic, as well as an appreciation for how mathematics can be used in applications.
 A common core of four key courses will lay the groundwork for additional exploration in the major.
 Students will achieve breadth in their program by exploring three main areas of mathematical thought: algebraic (AL), analytic (AN), and applied (AP).
 They will achieve depth in some areas of mathematical knowledge by taking a minimum of three courses at the 300-level.
 Students will better understand how technology can (and cannot) be used to further mathematical understanding with an introduction to computational methods as part of the Transitions course (MATH B206), and they will develop their abilities to learn independently and communicate clearly, both orally and in written form, through completion of the Senior Conference (MATH B399).

-All math majors must complete a minimum of 10 courses, including
+All math majors must complete a minimum of 10 courses at the 200 level or above, including

 • [Common Core